Duckulus/minesketch/README.md

 Put your Sketches into `{Server Folder}/plugins/Minesketch/sketches` so the plugin can find them.

 You interact with the plugin using the /sketch command.
-There are its subcommands:
+These are its subcommands:

 ```
 /sketch list - Lists all available sketches